UFC Fight Night: Gustafsson vs. Manuwa: Background

 A bout between Alexander Gustafsson and Jimi Manuwa headlined the event.

 UFC President Dana White initially announced that a bout between Gustafsson and Antônio Rogério Nogueira would be headlining the event.
 However, just 5 days after the fight was announced news came that Nogueira had to withdraw from the bout due to an injury.
 Later, reports came that said that Nogueira had never agreed to take the fight against Gustafsson at all.

 Ross Pearson was expected to face Melvin Guillard in a rematch at the event.
 However, Pearson pulled out of the bout citing a knee injury and was replaced by Michael Johnson.

 Brad Pickett was expected to make his Flyweight debut against Ian McCall on this card.
 However, on February 13, it was announced that McCall had pulled out of the bout and was replaced by promotional newcomer Neil Seery.

 A bout between Roland Delorme and Davey Grant was cancelled after the weigh ins the day before the event due to Grant suffering a torn meniscus.

 Results

 Bonus awards

-The following fighters were awarded $50,000 bonuses:
+The following fighters received $50,000 bonuses: